 Mr. Donovan is a proud alumnus of UCF, having earned his Bachelor of Arts in History in 2021, with a minor in Africana Studies.
 Believing in the importance of the humanities and history, he went to Florida International University to study African and African Diaspora Studies.
 In 2022, Mr. Donovan earned his Master of Arts in African and African Diaspora Studies and continues to work with various organizations at FIU highlighting the significance of the Africana Studies field.

-Mr. Donovan is also active in the community, having coached and mentored young people for the past seven years.
+Mr. Donovan is also active in the community, having coached and mentored young people for the past eight years.
 Whether it be in the formal space of a classroom or a basketball court, he is passionate about working with youth and mentoring them to assist them academically, mentally, and spiritually.